 A Marital Settlement Agreement that does not provide such guidance, may lead to the need for further court intervention.
 I’ve had many clients say this level of detail is not necessary, because the parties will “work it out between themselves.”
 That might be the case for some parties, but it doesn’t leave a fallback position should relationships sour.

 The Marital Settlement Agreement encapsulates the disposition of issues in the divorce.
-It should address some or all of the following:

 - Child Support